ProjectIgnis/LORE/README.md

 ### The ultimate "Mekk-Knight" that brings about demise

-The "Key" research team becomes the "Crusadia" organization, a direct subsidiary of the united nations.
+The "Key" research team become the "Crusadia" organization, a direct subsidiary of the united nations.
 They recommend developing mechas under "Project Mekk-Knight" to combat this threat to the planet.

 Years later, "Morning Star", whose core embeds the "Key", is created as the weapon for the final battle, but in its maiden test, an irreversible incident occurs.